matg94/godirb/README.md

 run `go install github.com/matg94/godirb@latest` to install the CLI.

-then copy & pase or download https://raw.githubusercontent.com/matg94/godirb/main/default.yaml, and have a `~/.godirb/default.yaml` with its contents.
+Optionally copy & pase or download [the default config](https://raw.githubusercontent.com/matg94/godirb/main/default.yaml), You can copy paste from [here](#yaml-configuration) as well, and create a file: `~/.godirb/default.yaml` with its contents.

+This sets reasonable defaults that you can get started overriding with the CLI flags.

 You should make a copy of the file, and rename it to your profile before making changes.
-`cp ~/.godirb/default.yaml ~/.godirb/newprofile.yaml`.
+`cp ~/.godirb/default.yaml ~/.godirb/newprofile.yaml`, so that you can always fall back to those defaults.

 Make the changes you want to the new profile file, which you can then run using